 Think about it, every great story has a hero, but more importantly that hero has a guide.
 Someone who comes along and points the hero to the ultimate solution.
 This means you need to be Robin, not Batman.
 You need to be Glinda, the good witch of the north, not Dorothy.
 You need to be Mr. Miyagi, not Daniel.

-These are silly examples, but you see the point.
 Brand messaging, whether it’s on a website, social media, advertisements or internal communications, needs to position the audience as the hero while we (the marketer) focus on guiding them to success.

 Lead with empathy